 Bootstrap is an open-source, front-end CSS framework developed by Twitter.
-Chinese web developers love Bootstrap.
-(Essentially, front-end development relates to what is going on in the browser in front of the user, and what the user sees, clicks, and interacts with.)
+Chinese web designers love Bootstrap.
+(Essentially, front-end design relates to what is going on in the browser in front of the user, and what the user sees, clicks, and interacts with.)
 In many ways, front-end development is not as difficult as back-end development, but at times I feel like it's slightly more difficult (notice the different spelling of front-end when used as a modifier as opposed to the noun form, I'm afraid you might not understand that I do in fact know how to use/spell the term).
 I hope you find my artistic skills sufficient for your website-design purposes.

 I am better at back-end development

 : but I'm not worried about it because, increasingly, business websites these days need a back-end database and various types of functionality happening behind the scenes as well.
 Further, I'm moving well-into becoming a truly "full-stack" developer.
 A full-stack developer is someone who is proficient in both back-end and front-end technologies.
 I have written complex programs which do more than you're likely to need as a small businessman or woman.
 However, it pays off to have someone who can see, from start to finish, exactly what is required prior to commencing that project; and who can debug any complex problem that may arise.
 In fact, true programming is mainly about debugging.
 Anyone can program until something goes wrong.
 So, if you're looking for a full-stack web developer and designer in China or Hong Kong: you've found one.
 Again, if you are in Shanghai: there is nothing preventing me serving as your website designer as well.